Daniel-Hanrahan-Tools-and-Games/note_data_to_instrument/README.md

 To use 128 note support you have to use the files from the version 3 folder or later.

-To use Mod Support you must use the version 4 folder and to run mods you need to put the mod file in your home directory, project folder or both whichever works for you.
+To use Mod Support you must use the version 4 folder and to run mods you need to put the mod file in your home directory, project folder or both, whichever works for you.

 It works on arduino uno right now but I have no idea if it works on other arduino boards.